 Regardless of size, the diesel engines we’ve driven have proved surprisingly smooth, refined and quiet.
 There’s enough poke on offer to easily transport half-laden test vans (including two front occupants) thanks to a decent wave of torque.

-The steering also feels more assured with the heavier diesel compared to the lighter petrol models, which makes it better suited to higher speed A- and B-road use.
+The steering also feels more assured with the heavier diesel compared to the lighter petrol models, which makes them better suited to higher speed A- and B-road use.

 What's the Transit Connect 1.0-litre EcoBoost like?

-If you do prefer petrol, Ford has chosen to fit this van with its 1.0-litre EcoBoost turbo engine – a 100hp three-cylinder unit which is incredibly light and small while promsing impressive feul economy at the same time.
+If you do prefer petrol, Ford has chosen to fit this van with its 1.0-litre EcoBoost turbo engine – a 100hp three-cylinder unit which is incredibly light and small while promsing impressive fuel economy at the same time.